A determinant identity for the sum of contour integral matrices: Introduction

 \section{Introduction}

-Very recently, a determinant identity was derived in \cite{Baik-Liao-Liu26}, which plays a crucial role in analyzing the energy function of the periodic totally asymmetric simple exclusion process with a general initial condition.
+Very recently, Baik, Liao, and Liu \cite{Baik-Liao-Liu26} derivevd a determinant identity that plays an important role in analyzing the energy function of the periodic totally asymmetric simple exclusion process with a general initial condition.
 The identity is as follows, modulo a simple conjugation. \begin{prop}[\cite{Baik-Liao-Liu26}] Let $f_1,\ldots,f_n$ be analytic functions on a neighborhood $\Omega_0$ of $0$ satisfying $f_i(0)=1$ for all $i$.
 Let $\Gamma$ be a simple contour contained in the region $\{u\in\complexC: |u+1|<1\}\setminus\{u: |u|<\epsilon\}$ for some positive constant $\epsilon$, and let $g_1,\ldots,g_n$ be bounded continuous functions on $\Gamma$.
 Suppose there exists a function $H(v,u)$ on $\Omega_0\times \Gamma$ that is analytic at $v=0$ and satisfies

 Then,

 where $K$ is an integral kernel acting on $L^2(\Gamma,\rd u/2\pi\ri)$ given by

 \end{prop}